 Even though, it's very confronting to walk around there and realize all the things that happened.
 There quite some things that made a huge impression on me: Seeing the canisters which contained the pesticide for killing victims in the gas chambers.
 In one of the museum building there was also a display of human hair that was shaved of from the heads of the Jews.
 In Birkenau, we entered one of the barracks.
 It was terrible idea to realize how people had to live there.

-For everyone who is interesting in the Second World War and the concentration camp I'd recommend watching the documentary Auschwitz: The Nazis and the Final Solution.
+For everyone who is interesting in the Second World War and the concentration camp I'd recommend watching the documentary Auschwitz: The Nazis and the Final Solution on Netflix.
 Not only does it give you insight in how the concentration camps looked, but it also provides you with a lot of information and unique interviews.
 Also, if you're visiting Auschwitz, I'd definitely watch this before going.
 You'll need the background to take your time and let everything in that you're experiencing there.
 (And you can also visit Auschwitz on your own.
 It's not obligated to visit it with a guide).